-The house is a single-story Usonian-style home, with six bedrooms, a play room, three bathrooms in 3,513 square feet.
+The house is a single-story Usonian-style home, with six bedrooms, a playroom, and three bathrooms in 3,513 square feet.
 Although it is large, it's a modest home in appearance, with strong horizontal lines and set up to support an informal lifestyle.
 It is one of Wright's last residential projects and a good example of his late work.

-The house is organized into three distinctive areas.
-The main family area (living room, kitchen and family room) is on the north side.
+The house is organized into three distinct areas.
+The main family area (living room, kitchen, and family room) is on the north side.
 The semi-private master bedroom, bath, and study are on the west, and the third area includes five bedrooms and two baths.

-Architects at Taliesin West also designed mahogany furniture for the house, include chairs, tables, ottomans, shelves and even bunk beds for the kids.
+Architects at Taliesin West also designed mahogany furniture for the house, including chairs, tables, ottomans, shelves and even bunk beds for the kids.

 A clerestory window runs the length of the front wall.
 Combined with a concrete block wall, it isolates the house from the road.
 The fascia of the flat roof is decorated with a geometric pattern.
 Typical of Wright's houses, the kitchen is small, but the actual size is augmented by at two-story tower with a skylight at its east end.
 Even though the Waltons had six children, Wright's design allowed Mary Walton to work in the kitchen and laundry with a view of the family room, where she could keep the kids in sight.

 The house is still owned by the Walton family.Continue to 2 of 3 below.

 More About the Walton House - and More of California's Wright Sites

 The Walton House is on the National Register of Historic Places.
 According to the application documents, it "retains excellent integrity.
 There have been no major changes to either the exterior or interior and very few minor alterations.
 It retains its original design, materials, furniture, and finishes."Continue to 3 of 3 below.